shreyas-ws/autocomplete-search-with-cms/DOCUMENTATION.md

 ## Troubleshooting

 - **Search not working**: Ensure all custom attributes are correctly set on your Webflow elements.
+- **Form submitting unexpectedly**: Check if `tu-autosearch-form-submit="false"` is set on the form.
+- **No results not showing**: Verify that the "empty" div is present and has the correct attribute.
 - **Script errors**: Check that the script is added correctly in the project's custom code section.
-- **No results showing**: Verify that your CMS collection is properly connected to the Collection List.
 - **Styling issues**: Use Webflow's built-in styles wherever possible, and add custom CSS with high specificity.
-- **Conflicts with other scripts**: Ensure this script loads after other custom scripts by placing it at the end of the Footer Code section.

-For additional support or to report issues, please visit our [GitHub issues page](https://github.com/shreyas-ws/autocomplete-search-with-cms/issues).
+For additional support or to report issues, please visit our support forum or GitHub issues page.